I Made Wirawan

-I Made Wirawan (born 1 December 1981) is an Indonesian former professional footballer who played as a goalkeeper.
-He is now the goalkeeper coach for Persib Bandung.
-He made 11 appearances for the Indonesia national team.
+I Made Wirawan (born 1 December 1981) is an Indonesian professional football coach and player who plays as a goalkeeper for Super League club Persib Bandung, where he also serves as goalkeeping coach.
+He has made 11 appearances for the Indonesia national team.

 International career

 His first cap for Indonesia was in a friendly match at Shah Alam Stadium, Shah Alam against Saudi Arabia on 7 October 2011.